 The court usually grants a ‘Letter of Administration’ to:

-If you need assistance with any matters relating to Grant of Probates, Letters of Administration, or to draft a Will, our experienced team at Melbourne Lawyers & Mediators can help.
+If you need help with any matters relating to Grant of Probates, Letters of Administration, or to draft a Will or Power of Attorney (Financial or Medical), our experienced wills and probate lawyers in Melbourne can help.

 The information contained in this article is intended to be of a general nature only and should not be relied upon as legal advice.
 Any legal matters should be discussed specifically with one of our lawyers.